-When talking about the shelf life of Xanax, the drug may still be safe even following its shelf life date, but the quality isn’t guaranteed.
+When talking about shelf life, the drug may still be safe even following its shelf life date, but the quality isn’t guaranteed.
 Shelf life can be significantly influenced by factors like exposure to heat, light, and moisture.
-Also, if you have Xanax that’s not kept in its original container, this can have a significant impact on cutting down its shelf life.
+Also, if you have medicine that’s not kept in its original container, this can have a significant impact on cutting down its shelf life.

 The expiration date, on the other hand, refers to the date until which a manufacturer guarantees a drug will be fully potent and safe.
-Some drugs may remain safe following their expiration date, and this can include Xanax, but it’s still important to check with a doctor or pharmacist before using any medicine beyond its expiration date, including Xanax.
+Some drugs may remain safe following their expiration date, and this can include Xanax, but it’s still important to check with a doctor or pharmacist before using any medicine beyond its expiration date.

 There is a big risk that can come from keeping expired medicine around, however.
 If you have Xanax left in your home long-term, there’s the potential for children or pets to get it accidentally, or for other people to purposely take it to abuse it.
 Xanax is a commonly abused drug.
 If you have teenagers or other people in your home who might be susceptible to abusing it, it’s often best to dispose of these unused medicines properly.